StevenGrl/TicTacToe_VueJS/README.md

 ## Personal test of VueJS

-### This game don't require anithing exept an internet connection
+### This game doesn't require anything except an internet connection

 ------